 In this case, I’m using the word “babies” in a broad sense.
 I’m referring to babies aged two and up.
 This aromatic can be used on children as long as certain safety measures are noted.
 This means no ingestion.
 It also means not putting the oil directly on your skin without diluting it in a carrier oil.

 The lavender essential oils shown here are safe for children, as well as adults.
 Plant Therapy’s regular lavender essential oil is exquisite.
-You can also find an organic version, as you can see below.

 Can You Use Lavender Oil Around Babies?

 Even diffusing an aromatic oil may be too much for babies.
 Plant Therapy, according to a comment on one of its blog posts, generally recommends doing this while a baby is napping or in the other room.

 It is true that some parents have likely used lavender essential oil their babies with no apparent harm, judging by what you see on social media.
 However, every child is different.
 So this doesn’t mean that it’s okay for your baby.

 I always encourage my readers to err on the side of caution.
 Plus, when you child is older, there will be plenty of opportunity to use essential oils.
 When the time is right, lavender essential oil is probably one of the first aromatics you want to try, because it’s so soothing.
 This is a very versatile aromatic.
 Here are more articles on how to best use lavender oil.

 Hydrosols for Babies

 Meanwhile, if you want to use some sort of aromatic on a baby six months and older, Plant Therapy does believe it’s okay to use hydrols, according to its blog post.
 (If you feel you need further information on safe use, either before or after purchasing a hydrosol, please feel free to contact Plant Therapy and someone will be happy to assist you.)